-Hours: Thursday-Saturday, 10:30 a.m. – 4:30 p.m.
+Hours: Friday-Sunday, 10:30 a.m. – 6 p.m.

 Affiliated with the Free Library of Philadelphia and found along a charming residential block in Philadelphia’s Rittenhouse neighborhood, The Rosenbach is home to one of the world’s greatest collections of literature and rare books.
-The recently reopened museum will enforce capacity limits and require masks to be worn by all visitors and staff.
-Hand sanitizing stations will placed throughout the property and shared areas are sanitized each hour.
-To learn more about The Rosenbach’s response to COVID-19, click here.
+The recently reopened museum will enforce capacity limits and require masks to be worn by all visitors and staff who are not fully vaccinated.
+The Rosenbach’s historic house and library can be viewed by scheduling a guided tour, which are available at 10:30 a.m., 12:00 p.m., 1:30 p.m., 3:00 p.m., and 4:30 p.m.
+To learn more and plan your visit to The Rosenbach, click here.

-Hours: Wednesday-Friday, 4-10 p.m.; Saturday, 10 a.m. – 10 p.m.; Sunday 10 a.m. – 8 p.m.
+Hours: Wednesday-Friday, 4-10 p.m.; Saturday, 10 a.m. – 10 p.m.; Sunday 10 a.m. – 9 p.m.

 Found within America’s most historic square mile, the National Constitution Center is once again open for visitors looking to learn more about the U.S. Constitution via interactive exhibits and conversations.
-Health and safety measures at the museum include the requirement to have timed tickets purchased in advance online, face masks to be worn by all guests and staff, reduced gallery capacity and a one-way flow through the space to assist with social distancing.
+The museum is strongly encouraging the purchase of advanced, timed tickets online, but will also be available to be purchased on the day of via your mobile device or by dialing 215-409-6700.
+Masks are also strongly recommended for anyone who is not fully vaccinated, however fully vaccinated visitors will no longer be required to wear a mask while inside the museum.
 Visitors will be able to explore the museum’s latest permanent exhibit, The 19th Amendment: How Women Won the Vote, which opened in 2020 in celebration of the 100th anniversary of the certification of the 19th Amendment.
 To learn more, click here.

 Hours: Tuesday-Saturday, 10 a.m. – 4 p.m.

-Hours: 11 a.m. – 3 p.m. daily
+Hours: 11 a.m. – 4 p.m. daily

 The nation’s most historic prison, Eastern State Penitentiary, is inviting visitors to navigate the haunting halls and crumbling cell blocks of the national historical landmark once again.
-To keep employees and guests safe, tickets will be available online only and visitors will be required to wear a face mask, among other policies.
-A one-way, linear route must also be followed for the main audio tour.
+Advance tickets are strongly recommended due to limited capacity and a one-way, linear route must be followed for the main audio tour.
+On Thursdays, Fridays and Saturdays through September 4, Eastern State invites guests to explore the grounds in the evening during new Night Tours, complete with a beer garden on the penitentiary’s baseball diamond.
 For more health and safety information and to plan your visit, click here.

-Hours: Saturday, 10 a.m. – 5 p.m.; Sunday, 12-5 p.m.
+Hours: 10 a.m. – 5 p.m. daily

 Guests can once again learn more about the waterways throughout the Philadelphia region at the Independence Seaport Museum.
-Face coverings are required for visitors and employees and hand sanitizer stations have been added to high trafficked areas, among other procedures.
+Face coverings are required for visitors and employees who are not fully vaccinated and hand sanitizer stations have been added to high trafficked areas.
 Visitors to the museum can enjoy a series of virtual and in-person events and experiences throughout the year commemorating the Centennial Anniversary of the Return of the Unknown Soldier aboard Cruiser Olympia.
-The National Historic Landmark ship, which is docked along the Delaware River just outside of the museum, has also reopened for tours, but the Submarine Becuna will remain closed until further notice.
+The National Historic Landmark ship, which is docked along the Delaware River just outside of the museum, has reopened for tours, as has the neighboring World War II-eraSubmarine Becuna.
+The museum’s on-water programming has also returned, including the family-friendly Paddle Penn’s Landing and more adventurous kayak excursions along the Delaware River.
 Click here to learn more about the museum’s safety protocols.